MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/overview.md

 ## Core infrastructure components

 Each of the following components represents a key foundational technology underlying all cloud deployments.
-It's important to learn how these components work, and to understand which features and deployment models are appropriate for your needs.
+It's important to learn how these components work and understand which features and deployment models are appropriate for your organization's needs.

 [Subscriptions](subscriptions/overview.md):
 Plan your your cloud deployment's subscription design and account structure to match your organization's ownership, billing, and management capabilities.

 [Identity](identity/overview.md):
 Integrate cloud-based identity services with your existing identity resources to support access